kaczla/list-lm/README.md

 - [bricks](https://github.com/code-kern-ai/bricks) - Open-source natural language enrichments at your fingertips.
 - [cleanlab](https://github.com/cleanlab/cleanlab) - cleanlab automatically finds and fixes errors in any ML dataset
 - [Cramming Language Model (Pretraining)](https://github.com/JonasGeiping/cramming) - Cramming the training of a (BERT-type) language model into limited compute.
 Cramming: Training a Language Model on a Single GPU in One Day.
+- [CTranslate2](https://github.com/OpenNMT/CTranslate2) - CTranslate2 is a C++ and Python library for efficient inference with Transformer models.
 - [cyclemoid-pytorch](https://github.com/rasbt/cyclemoid-pytorch) - This is an implementation of the cyclemoid activation function for PyTorch.
 - [datasketch](https://github.com/ekzhu/datasketch) - datasketch gives you probabilistic data structures that can process and search very large amount of data super fast, with little loss of accuracy.
 MinHash, LSH, LSH Forest, Weighted MinHash, HyperLogLog, HyperLogLog++, LSH Ensemble.
 - [DeepSparse](https://github.com/neuralmagic/deepsparse) - Inference runtime offering GPU-class performance on CPUs and APIs to integrate ML into your application.
 - [DeepSpeed](https://github.com/microsoft/DeepSpeed) - DeepSpeed is a deep learning optimization library that makes distributed training and inference easy, efficient, and effective.
+- [DGL](https://github.com/dmlc/dgl) - DGL is an easy-to-use, high performance and scalable Python package for deep learning on graphs.
+DGL is framework agnostic, meaning if a deep graph model is a component of an end-to-end application, the rest of the logics can be implemented in any major frameworks, such as PyTorch, Apache MXNet or TensorFlow.
 - [Explainpaper](https://www.explainpaper.com) - Upload a paper, highlight confusing text, get an explanation.
 - [FastDeploy](https://github.com/PaddlePaddle/FastDeploy) - Easy-to-use and Fast Deep Learning Model Deployment Toolkit for Cloud Mobile and Edge.
 Including Image, Video, Text and Audio 20+ main stream scenarios and 150+ SOTA models with end-to-end optimization, multi-platform and multi-framework support.
+- [FLAML](https://github.com/microsoft/FLAML) - A Fast Library for Automated Machine Learning & Tuning.
+- [FlashAttention](https://github.com/HazyResearch/flash-attention) - Fast and memory-efficient exact attention.
 - [FlexGen](https://github.com/FMInference/FlexGen) - FlexGen is a high-throughput generation engine for running large language models with limited GPU memory.
+- [FlexGen](https://github.com/FMInference/FlexGen) - FlexGen is a high-throughput generation engine for running large language models with limited GPU memory.
 Running large language models like OPT-175B/GPT-3 on a single GPU.
 Up to 100x faster than other offloading systems.
 - [Gibberish Detector](https://github.com/domanchi/gibberish-detector) - Train a model, and detect gibberish strings with it.
 Example gibberish: "ertrjiloifdfyyoiu".
+- [Guardrails](https://github.com/ShreyaR/guardrails) - Guardrails is an open-source Python package for specifying structure and type, validating and correcting the outputs of large language models (LLMs).
+- [hlb-GPT](https://github.com/tysam-code/hlb-gpt) - Minimalistic, fast, and experimentation-friendly researcher's toolbench for GPT-like models in <350 lines of code.
+Reaches <3.8 validation loss on wikitext-103 on a single A100 in just over 3 minutes.
 - [Horovod](https://github.com/horovod/horovod) - Horovod is a distributed deep learning training framework for TensorFlow, Keras, PyTorch, and Apache MXNet
 - [incdbscan](https://github.com/DataOmbudsman/incdbscan) - the incremental version of the DBSCAN clustering algorithm
 - [LangChain](https://github.com/hwchase17/langchain) - Building applications with LLMs through composability.
 - [lm-evaluation-harness](https://github.com/EleutherAI/lm-evaluation-harness) - A framework for few-shot evaluation of autoregressive language models.
 - [Lovely Tensors](https://github.com/xl0/lovely-tensors) - Tensors, ready for human consumption.
 - [Merlin Dataloader](https://github.com/NVIDIA-Merlin/dataloader) - The merlin dataloader lets you rapidly load tabular data for training deep leaning models with TensorFlow, PyTorch or JAX
+- [Mini-Chain](https://github.com/srush/minichain) - A tiny library for large language models.
+- [MosaicML Examples](https://github.com/mosaicml/examples) - This repo contains reference examples for training ML models quickly and to high accuracy.
+MosaicBERT
 - [mup](https://github.com/microsoft/mup) - Maximal Update Parametrization (μP) and Hyperparameter Transfer (μTransfer): Tensor Programs V: Tuning Large Neural Networks via Zero-Shot Hyperparameter Transfer
 - [nanoGPT](https://github.com/karpathy/nanoGPT) - The simplest, fastest repository for training/finetuning medium-sized GPTs.
 - [Opacus](https://github.com/pytorch/opacus) - Opacus is a library that enables training PyTorch models with differential privacy.
 It supports training with minimal code changes required on the client, has little impact on training performance, and allows the client to online track the privacy budget expended at any given moment.
 - [PEFT](https://github.com/huggingface/peft) - Parameter-Efficient Fine-Tuning (PEFT) methods enable efficient adaptation of pre-trained language models (PLMs) to various downstream applications without fine-tuning all the model's parameters.
+- [pybaselines](https://github.com/derb12/pybaselines) - A Python library of algorithms for the baseline correction of experimental data.
+- [safari](https://github.com/HazyResearch/safari) - Convolutions for Sequence Modeling, contains: Hyena, Long Convs, Hungry Hungry Hippos (H3).
 - [skorch](https://github.com/skorch-dev/skorch) - A scikit-learn compatible neural network library that wraps PyTorch.
 - [SparseML](https://github.com/neuralmagic/sparseml) - Libraries for applying sparsification recipes to neural networks with a few lines of code, enabling faster and smaller models.
+- [state-spaces](https://github.com/HazyResearch/state-spaces) - Sequence Modeling with Structured State Spaces, contains: S4D, HTTYH, SaShiMi, S4, LSSL, HiPPO.
 - [surgeon-pytorch](https://github.com/archinetai/surgeon-pytorch) - A library to inspect and extract intermediate layers of PyTorch models.
 - [tbparse](https://github.com/j3soon/tbparse) - A simple yet powerful tensorboard event log parser/reader.
 - [TextBox](https://github.com/RUCAIBox/TextBox) - TextBox 2.0 is a text generation library with pre-trained language models.